tishibashi1003/ai-event-guide/documents/implementation-steps.md

 import { gemini15Flash, googleAI } from '@genkit-ai/googleai';
 import { genkit } from 'genkit';
 import { GeminiService } from './gemini';
+import {
+  getFirestore,
+  collection,
+  addDoc,
+  query,
+  where,
+  writeBatch,
+  doc,
+} from 'firebase/firestore';

 export class EventCollector {
   private geminiService: GeminiService;
   private ai: any;
+  private db: any;

   constructor() {
     this.geminiService = new GeminiService();